kyma-project/kyma/components/function-controller/README.md

 - Knative Serving (v0.6.1)
 - Istio (v1.0.7)

-## Environment set up
+## Set up the environment

-These steps prepare the environment for the installation of the controller.
+Follow these steps to prepare the environment you will use to deploy the Controller.

 1. Export the following environment variables: